jmh3434/java-precourse/Precourse Java.md

 **Recap**:

 We have a WeatherStation that is our Subject.
 We register the current conditions concrete classes which are of interface observer type.
-Whenever there is an update the temp and humidity, let's propogate that update into the observer classes by calling the update method.
+Whenever there is an update of the temp and humidity, let's propagate that update into the observer classes by calling the update method.